vitali-karmanov/tradier-dotnet-client/README.md

 ### Market Data
 Fetch quotes, chains and historical data.
-For all the market data related usages, make sure you include the Account Model namespace:
+For all the market data related usages, make sure you include the MarketData Model namespace:
 ```csharp
 using Tradier.Client.Models.MarketData;
 ```